Introduction – Ancient Mesopotamia and its Gods

 Ashur – The Supreme God of the Assyrians

 Ashur (or Assur) pertains to the interesting synthesis of an ancient city and its patron deity, with the latter originating as an East Semitic god mainly worshiped in the northern regions of Mesopotamia, along with the north-eastern regions corresponding more-or-less to the realm of Old Assyria.
-To that end, there is a theory that the god himself was the deified form of the Old Assyrian capital Assur, an urban center that dates back from the 3rd millennium BC.
+To that end, there is a theory that the god himself was the deified form of the Old Assyrian capital Assur, an urban center that dates back to the 3rd millennium BC.

-In essence, Ashur, as one of the ancient Mesopotamian gods, rather signified the clash of cultural overtones between the northern and southern parts of Mesopotamia.
+In essence, Ashur, as one of the Mesopotamian gods, rather signified the clash of cultural overtones between the northern and southern parts of Mesopotamia.
 For example, by Hammurabi’s time, Marduk replaced Enlil as the chief deity of the majority of the southern Mesopotamian lands.

 Almost as a reactionary process, Ashur took the position of Enlil (and his mythic lineage) in northern Mesopotamia, and this religious shift extended till the period of the Neo-Assyrian Empire.
 In fact, many of the Assyrian imperial propaganda inscriptions went on to mention how their conquered subjects’ gods have abandoned them, overshadowed by the rising power of the war god Ashur.